hudsonbl/TwitterNews/README.md

-	2. Update the scroll feature to present a dropdown as a user is clicked 2.1 This can be done with dummy data to get things going 2.2 Data Binding offers the option to access xml views with code ex: textview android:title = "@{twitter_name}"
+	2. Update the scroll feature to present a dropdown as a user is clicked 2.1 This can be done with dummy data to get things going 2.2 Data Binding offers the option to access xml views with code ex: textview android:title = "@{twitter_name}" (Update/Investigate 3/11: May open user search queries in a new intent when click on user instead of using a drop down box(spinner))
 	3. Fetch google search data to populate drop down menu items 3.1 Use JSOUP
 		3.2 Extract URLs